 Unfortunately, this cannot work for all websites that exist since each one has a slightly different format.
 However, there are two cases where the browser works just great:

 - Recipe Meta HTML-Markup: The owner of a website can add special recipe meta information (i.e. Microdata, Microformat or RDF) to the HTML code of his website and mark which part describes the ingredient, which part the author and so on.
 My Favorite Recipes can use that additional information to understand the recipe and import it correctly.
 One great way to find websites that have this meta information is Google Recipes.

 - Embedded Exchange Format: A number of sites have a button or link to view a recipe in Mealmaster or one of the other supported recipe file formats.
 Again, if the app detects such content, the import button lights up.
 If the user taps on a link to a recipe file that it understands, the import will start automatically.

 At the heart of the app is of course the recipe view.
-It uses a multi-page layout with all ingredients and basic information on the first page.
 Each recipe can have various additional data: a general description, a 1-5 star rating, author, number of portions, categories, list of matching recipes, matching drinks, required time.

 About half of those items are only visible if there is actually data set for them.
 Otherwise they are not shown to avoid clutter.
 Here are a few other things that you may not have noticed yet:

 - Tap on the image in the upper left corner to see a full-sized version.